Ronald Reagan Net Worth

 Governor of California

 Although he began as a Hollywood Democrat, Reagan moved to the right in the 50s and became a Republican in the 60s.
 He received national attention for his role as a leading spokesman in the campaign of presidential contender Barry Goldwater.
 After he gave his infamous "A Time for Choosing" speech, he became a prominent conservative figure.
-In 1966, Reagan was elected governor of California on a platform of racism, militant sentiment, and economic deregulation.
+In 1966, Reagan was elected governor of California.
 In his first term, he froze government hiring and raised taxes.
 He also sent officers and National Guard troops to suppress anti-war protestors at the University of California, Berkeley, resulting in the death of a student and several other injuries.
 Despite unsuccessful attempts to recall him in 1968, Reagan was reelected as governor in 1970.

 In November of 1979, Reagan announced his campaign for the Republican presidential nomination.
 In the election the next year, he defeated incumbent Democrat Jimmy Carter to become the 40th president of the United States.
 At just shy of 70 years old, Reagan became the oldest person to assume the position.
 He went on to win reelection in 1984 in a landslide victory over Democratic candidate Walter Mondale.